mattcanty/blog/content/blog/2021-01-17-learning-to-play-guitar/index.md

 description: Learning to play any instrument can be a challenge.
 The challenge is to maintain continuous effort.
 ---

 I have been playing electric bass guitar and the guitar for probably something like 20 years now.
-Since starting out with my Dad, Laurence Canty, teaching me at school.
+Starting out with my Dad, Laurence Canty, teaching me bass at school.

 I took lessons from him until I was about 16 and then went on to perform almost continuously in bands right up until March 2020.
 Bring on the next gig is all I can say!

 I'd like to share what I hope will be some helpful tips.
 These aren't tied to 1 instument.
-Certainly not the guitar, after all it is not my primary instrument!
-I hope you'll be able to take 1 or 2 of them away and get some use from them.
+Certainly not the guitar; after all it is not my primary instrument!
+I hope you'll be able to get some use from them.

 1. **Play Every Day** This is by far and away the most important tip.
 So let's get it out in the open straight away.
 Ideally your instrument is within reach from somewhere you like to relax, like a sofa.
 Picking it up for even 1 minute each day will ensure that you are picking it up for 6 hours a year.
 In all likelihood you'll end up playing for more than 1 minute.
 Pick it up!
    1. Put your instrument within arms reach of a chair or sofa